aluna-crypto/twitogram/README.md

 # TwiToGram

-Fetches Tweets from a User's Timeline, and forwards it to Telegram.
+Fetches Tweets from a User's Timeline and forwards it to Telegram.

 In this version, we forward forward tweets from:
  - twitter.com/MexFundingAlert only for funding flips